ahgraber/AIMLbling-about/content/blog/typos-part-3/index.md

 > tokens at the beginning have far less context representation.[^stackoverflow]

-Although weighted-mean-pooling might grant a passage-grain representation, it does not guarantee a _good_ representaiton.
+Although weighted-mean-pooling might grant a passage-grain representation, it does not guarantee a _good_ representation.
 Llama models are not architected for passage embeddings, nor are they specifically tuned with the task of being good at semantic search or semantic comparison.
 Therefore, I also use the [`Sentence-Transformers/all-mpnet-base-v2`](https://huggingface.co/sentence-transformers/all-mpnet-base-v2) model, which _is_ designed for semantic comparison.